By NICHOLAS RICCARDI and KEN RITTER

 If the race remains too close to call after Saturday, a few thousand more ballots could be added to the totals early next week.
 Mail ballots with clerical errors can be “cured” by voters until the end of the day Monday, and then added to the totals.
 And a few thousand provisional ballots also remain, votes that election officials must double-check are legally countable by Tuesday before they can be tallied.

-An estimated 23,000 ballots remain to be counted in the county.
-Gloria said there were also 9,600 ballots being “cured” and 5,555 provisional ballots.
+Gloria said all 22,000-plus remaining ballots would be tabulated by Saturday evening.
+There are also 7,100 ballots being “cured” and 5,555 provisional ballots.
 Clark County accounts for three-quarters of Nevada’s population.